davidadachi/mobi-dao-contracts-1/README.md

 # curve-dao-contracts

-Vyper contracts used in the [Mobius](https://www.curve.fi/) Governance DAO.
+Vyper contracts used in the [Mobius] governance and staking system.

 ## Overview

-Mobius DAO consists of multiple smart contracts connected by [Aragon](https://github.com/aragon/aragonOS).
-Interaction with Aragon occurs through a [modified implementation](https://github.com/curvefi/curve-aragon-voting) of the [Aragon Voting App](https://github.com/aragon/aragon-apps/tree/master/apps/voting).
-Aragon's standard one token, one vote method is replaced with a weighting system based on locking tokens.
-Mobius DAO has a token (MOBI) which is used for both governance and value accrual.

-View the [documentation](https://curve.readthedocs.io/dao-overview.html) for a more in-depth explanation of how Mobius DAO works.
+Mobius DAO consists of a modified instance of Compound's Governor Brave.
+The Comp token is replaced with a locked voting token (veMOBI) for votes.
+These contracts handle the contracts for the liquid token MOBI, as well as the system of locking MOBI (veMOBI). veMOBI can then be used to direct future MOBI allocation amongst the various staking contracts, all which is handled in a decentralized manner by the token holders.

 ## Testing and Development